-The color isn’t just a style choice from the campaign, but an acronym to remind moms, dads, or other caregivers of the stages of an infant’s crying:
+The color isn’t just a style choice, but an acronym to remind moms, dads, and other caregivers of important facts about an infant’s crying:

-Because they are made for infants only just a day or two old, the sizing guidelines suggest the circumference should be between 13 and 15 inches, and about four to six inches high.
+Because they are made for infants only just a day or two old, the sizing guidelines suggest the circumference be between 13 and 15 inches and the height be about four to six inches.

 Thousands of caps have gone unused because they are far too large or small for the young children.

-It is also obviously important that the yarn be made from a soft, washable texture that won’t agitate the baby’s skin.
+It is also obviously important that the yarn be made from a soft, washable material that won’t agitate a baby’s skin.

-Do you know any knitters who would love to lend their talent to the amazing campaign?
+Do you know any knitters who would love to lend their talent to this amazing campaign?